SPanday/Option-Androker/README.md

 # Option-Androker
 ### A rule-based Option Trading strategy selection tool

-Note: Refer to Report for in-depth description of the tool.
+Note: Refer to Report for in-depth description and how-to-use instructions for the tool.